Last Updated on September 19, 2020 by Jenelle Marie Pierce, Executive Director

 In contrast, almost all HSV2 infections are encountered during teenage and adult years, once someone has become sexually active.

-In general, females are more likely to contract an HSV infection than males, because the majority of the vagina is comprised of mucous membranes.
-And while there are mucous membranes on the male genitalia (the head of the penis, the foreskin, and the urethra), there is less exposed surface area on the male genitalia that is made of mucous membranes than compared to the vagina.
+In general, someone with a vulva is more likely to contract an HSV infection than someone with a penis, because the majority of the vulva and vagina is comprised of mucous membranes.
+And while there are mucous membranes on the penis (the head of the penis, the foreskin, and the urethra), there is less exposed surface area on the penis that is made of mucous membranes than compared to the vulva and vagina.

 That is why HSV transmission is actually most dependent upon the location of the body in contact with the virus rather than the gender of the person in question, because of exposure to mucous membranes themselves.